Search for resonant leptoquark production via lepton-jet signatures in $pp$ collisions at $\sqrt{s} = 13$ TeV and $\sqrt{s} = 13.6$ TeV with the ATLAS detector: Object reconstruction

 Two categories of analysis objects are defined and utilised to define the search regions.
 Leptons and jets are first “preselected” using loose selection criteria; those that satisfy additional, tighter requirements are designated as “signal” objects.
 For electrons, also an intermediate category—falling between the preselected and signal definitions—is introduced which is employed in the data-driven estimate of the FNP electron background, as detailed in Section~\ref{sec:bkg_estimation}.

 Preselected electrons are reconstructed using ID tracks matched to energy clusters in the electromagnetic calorimeter.
-These satisfy $\pt > 10~\GeV${} and $|\eta| < 2.47$ with a \wp{LooseAndBLayerLLH} identification~\cite{PERF-2017-01,EGAM-2021-01}.
+These satisfy $\pt > 10~\GeV${} and $|\eta| < 2.47$ with a \wp{Loose} operation point of likelihood-based identification criteria and the requirement of a hit in the innermost pixel layer~\cite{PERF-2017-01,EGAM-2021-01}.
 Electrons reconstructed in the calorimeter transition region, $1.37 < |\eta| < 1.52$, are not considered.
 The longitudinal impact parameter $z_0$ of preselected electron tracks is required to satisfy $|z_0\sin\theta| < 0.5$~mm.
 Signal electrons must also satisfy $\pt > 25~\GeV$, the \wp{Tight} likelihood-based identification criteria and have a transverse impact parameter $d_0$ with uncertainty $\sigma(d_0)$ satisfying $\left|d_0/\sigma(d_0)\right| < 5$.
 To further reject FNP electrons, the \wp{HighPtCaloOnly} isolation discriminant~\cite{EGAM-2021-01} is employed that is calculated from energy deposits in the calorimeter cells in a cone around the electron candidate.

 Preselected muons are reconstructed by combining tracks from the ID and the muon spectrometer subsystems.
 These are required to have $\pt > 10~\GeV$, $|\eta| < 2.5$, satisfy the \wp{High-\pt} identification criteria~\cite{MUON-2018-03} and $|z_0\sin\theta| < 0.5$~mm.
 Signal muons must have $\pt > 25~\GeV$, impact parameter significance $\left|d_0/\sigma(d_0)\right| < 3$ and must satisfy an isolation requirement with a similar performance to the \wp{PflowTight} criterion described in Ref.~\cite{MUON-2018-03}.